This Sydney itinerary is a guest post by Laura Sellwood

 The State Theatre hosts loads of shows throughout the year ranging from musicals to comedies to burlesque so there’s something for everyone.
 As you’ll just be passing by, for now, make sure you take a look in at the beautiful art deco foyer.

-Not just in NYC guys, Sydney has it’s very own Hyde Park and it’s the perfect break from the crowds.
+Like NYC, Sydney has its very own city park, Hyde Park, and it’s the perfect break from the crowds.
 Have a picnic and chill out for a while before walking through to the fountain, Anzac Memorial and huge St Mary’s Cathedral in the centre of this green haven.

 Sydney Tower Eye